The gorilla troop at Audubon Zoo.

-The Audubon Zoo introduced its new Western lowland gorilla troop on March 1, 2018.
-The troop mirrors how gorillas structure their social groups in the wild, with a single adult male and multiple females.
+The Audubon Zoo troop mirrors how gorillas structure their social groups in the wild, with a single adult male and multiple females.
 The Western lowland gorilla, native to the rainforests of central Africa, is considered a critically endangered species due to poaching and a wild habitat that is gradually being encroached upon by industry.

 Meet the Troop

-- Tumani: an 11-year-old female moved to New Orleans in 2017 from the Cheyenne Mountain Zoo in Colorado.
+- Tumani: An 12-year-old female moved to New Orleans in 2017 from the Cheyenne Mountain Zoo in Colorado.

-- Praline: a 22-year-old female was the last gorilla born at Audubon Zoo.
+- Praline: A 23-year-old female was the last gorilla born at Audubon Zoo.

-- Alafia: a 27-year-old female from the Los Angels Zoo is the newest member of the gorilla troop.
+- Alafia: A 28-year-old female from the Los Angels Zoo is the newest member of the gorilla troop.

 Have old phones and electronics laying around the house?
 Don't throw them out; bring them to Audubon Zoo, which collects electronics for recycling!
 Those little things you can do to make a big difference in the world!